Series 1 - Episode 1

 Tredding meanwhile closes his books, lights his pipe and departs the office for the day, turning the light out.
 Spicer takes the opportunity to enter Tredding's surgery and starts opening the dispensary with a knife.
 He's startled when Tredding pops his head back in for a second, then goes looking for Dr Keel.
 David grabs Peggy as he enters and kisses her; Tredding stares at then then asks if he is correct in thinking Keel wants him to cover for him for a fortnight.
 Keels confirms it, saying he's getting married.
 "So am I", laughs Peggy, and Tredding swears he's seen it coming for months.
 They explain that Peggy's parents will not return from America for a year and asks him if he'd like to be best man, or give the bride away, and he says he'd be only too pleased to do both.

 Spicer is startled when Tredding's 'phone suddenly rings and he hides behind the door when Peggy comes to answer it.
 She picks up the appointment book - revealing a plain brown paper parcel - and records the patient's name.
 She leaves and Spicer is about to grab the parcel when the 'phone rings again.
-Peggy returns and discovers it's an annoying patient called Mrs Simpson who only wants to talk to Dr Keel, so Peggy calls him over.
+Peggy returns and discovers it's the predatory Mrs Simpson who only wants to talk to Dr Keel, so Peggy calls him over.
 He talks to her, slapping Peggy to stop her kissing him while he's on the phone, and toys with the parcel as he organises a time to see the patient.
-Keel takes the parcel with him, much to Spicer's disgust; spicer hears them arrange to meet outside Vinson's at 5:15.
-Peggy then gives the parcel to Tredding, mistaking it for a sample, and he says he'll look at it after he's finishes the paper - she'd better run along or she'll be late, and she's not to forget Mrs Hudson's prescription.
-Spicer gives up and vaults back over the gate then drives off.
+Keel takes the parcel with him, much to Spicer's disgust; Spicer then hears them arrange to meet outside Vinson's at 5:15.
+Peggy gives the parcel to Tredding, mistaking it for a sample, and he says he'll look at it after he's finishes the paper - she'd better run along or she'll be late, and she's not to forget Mrs Hudson's prescription.
+Rolling his eyes, Spicer gives up and vaults back over the gate then drives off.

 Across town, Johnson (Charles Wade) and Charlie (Murray Melvin) are discussing the cock-up, Charlie saying that the receptionist got a good look at Johnson when he delivered the parcel - he must have been coked up when he did it.
 Johnson swears blind he was sober and went to the address after looking it up - Dr Tredding - and delivered a parcel addressed to him.
 Charlie accuses him of still being high, saying he'll have to explain to the big man how he lost £4,000 worth of snow if they open it and discover the contents.